2010 ACTIVIST AWARDS JUDGES

 “Ruth is the perfect combination of journalist and photographer: highly skilled and intuitive in both,” said Michele McNally, the assistant managing editor for photography of the New York Times.
 “She has the instincts and speed to respond in a breaking news situation and the ability to pursue an in-depth story with intelligence, compassion and visual perfection.”

-Alex Harris (b.
-1949) was raised in the South and lives in Durham, North Carolina with his wife, Margaret Sartor, and their two children.
+Alex Harris was raised in the South and lives in Durham, North Carolina with his wife, Margaret Sartor, and their two children.
 Harris has photographed extensively in the American South, New Mexico, Alaska, and Cuba.
 His work is represented in major collections including The San Francisco Museum of Modern Art, The J. Paul Getty Museum in Los Angeles, The Museum of Modern Art in New York, The High Museum of Art in Atlanta, The North Carolina Museum of Art, and the Metropolitan Museum of Art.
 His awards include a Guggenheim Fellowship in Photography, a Rockefeller Foundation Humanities Fellowship, and a Lyndhurst Prize.
 His photographs have been exhibited in numerous museums including two solo exhibitions at the International Center of Photography in New York.
 As a photographer and editor, Harris has published fourteen books including River of Traps (with William deBuys) a finalist for the Pulitzer Prize in general non-fiction.
 His most recent book, The Idea of Cuba, was co-published in 2007 by the University of New Mexico Press and the Center for Documentary Studies at Duke.
-He is currently working in Mobile, Alabama with biologist E. O. Wilson on a book entitled, Why We Are Here.

 Nion McEvoy is the Chairman & CEO of Chronicle Books LLC and of The McEvoy Group LLC.
 Chronicle Books, based in San Francisco, California is known for its excellence in design and the strong popular appeal of its titles, including such best-sellers as The Beatles Anthology, The Worst Case Scenario Survival Handbook, and Weber’s Art of the Grill.
 In addition, Chronicle Books creates gift and stationery products based on works ranging from the photography of William Wegman and the menus of Chez Panisse to the musings of Goth tween icon Emily the Strange.
 Photography titles include David Maisel’s Library of Dust, Elinor Carucci’s Closer, and Jim Marshall’s Proof.